Why Asian Studies?

 It should go without saying that a big chunk of your university experience will be flavoured by the people you surround yourself with.
 So go be social, join a club and attend as many university events as your time allows.

-We recommend meeting other people that share your interest in Asia through the UBC ASIA Club, improving your language skills with UBC Tandem and, of course, staying up-to-date with all your favorite Asian Studies department’s news and events.
+We recommend meeting other people that share your interest in Asia through different UBC clubs, improving your language skills with UBC Tandem and, of course, staying up-to-date with all your favorite Asian Studies department’s news and events.